sanyogsakenkok/AnalDestroyerScript/README.md

 # AUTO INJECTED FUNCTIONS
+*Explosing Sound & Notifier* - if you heard sound and saw notify "Injected Successfully" then all is OK

 *ESP* - allows to see all players on the map

 *FOV* - increases field of view to 200 *(you can change this parameter)*